 Step 2: Instruct a Solicitor

 Appoint a solicitor early, even before you list.
 They can prepare the title documentation and flag any issues that might delay the sale later.
-In Gibraltar's small market, being ready to move quickly can make the difference between keeping and losing a buyer.
+In Gibraltar's compact market, being ready to move quickly can be the difference between keeping and losing a buyer.

 Step 3: Marketing and Viewings

 Your agent will list the property on their website, property portals, and their buyer database.
-In Gibraltar, word of mouth and agent networks play a bigger role than in larger markets.
-Many sales happen through agents matching buyers on their waiting lists to new listings before they even go public.
+In Gibraltar, agent networks and word of mouth play a bigger role than in larger markets.
+Many sales happen through agents matching buyers on their waiting lists to new listings before those listings even go public.

 Step 4: Offer and Negotiation

 When an offer comes in, your agent will present it and advise on whether to accept, counter, or reject.
-In Gibraltar's current market, well-priced properties can receive offers quickly.
-Overpriced properties can sit for months.
+Well-priced properties in Gibraltar's limited-supply market can attract offers quickly.
+Overpriced properties can sit for months, which in a small community becomes visible to every active buyer and their agent.

 Step 5: Sale Agreed and Contracts

 Once you accept an offer, solicitors on both sides begin the conveyancing process.
-The buyer's solicitor will conduct searches and the seller's solicitor will prepare the contract.
+The buyer's solicitor conducts searches; the seller's solicitor prepares the contract of sale.
 A deposit of 10% is standard at exchange of contracts.

 Step 6: Completion

-Completion typically happens 4-8 weeks after exchange, though this can vary.
-On completion day, the remaining funds are transferred, keys are handed over, and ownership officially changes.
+Completion typically happens 4 to 8 weeks after exchange, though this varies by circumstance.
+On completion day, the remaining funds transfer, keys are handed over, and ownership officially changes.
 Your solicitor handles the paperwork and your agent releases the keys.

 Realistic Timelines

 From listing to sale agreed can take anywhere from a few days to several months, depending on pricing and demand.
-Well-priced properties in popular developments like Ocean Village, Europlaza, or the new Eastside developments tend to move quickly.
+Well-priced properties in popular locations such as Ocean Village, the Queensway Quay marina area, or along the Eastside Project corridor tend to attract serious interest quickly.
+Properties priced above comparable sales take considerably longer.

-From sale agreed to completion typically takes 6-12 weeks.
-The main factors that slow things down are mortgage approvals on the buyer's side, title issues, and chain complications if either party is buying or selling another property simultaneously.
+From sale agreed to completion typically takes 6 to 12 weeks.
+The main factors that slow things down are mortgage approvals on the buyer's side, title complications, and chain issues if either party is simultaneously buying or selling another property elsewhere.

-Total time from listing to keys handed over: budget for 3-6 months as a realistic average, though faster sales absolutely happen.
+Total time from listing to keys handed over: budget for 3 to 6 months as a realistic average, though faster sales are common in active development communities where cash buyers make up a meaningful share of transactions.

 Tips for Getting the Best Price